 If you would like greater control over your goals, you may wish to consider upgrading to MyFitnessPal Premium.
-Premium users can set a very precise goal in gram increments for protein, carbs, or fat, or in calorie increments of one percent.
+Premium users can set a very precise goal in gram increments for protein, carbs, or fat.
 Premium users can also set custom goals based on the day of the week.
 (See example image below)

 Please note that your goals will update once you add exercise in the cardiovascular section for a given day: your exercise calories will be added to your goal for the day, distributed according to your chosen nutrient ratio.
 (Premium users may opt out of exercise calories being added to their daily total, or may choose to have them distributed in a custom ratio of nutrients)